ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 **Hemoglobin Level**

-The effect of iron fortified food consumption on children under 7 years of age was obtained from the Keats et al. systematic review.
+The effect of iron fortified food consumption on children under 7 years of age was obtained from the [Keats-et-al-2019]_ systematic review.
 However, the effect size in this review was reported in standardized mean differences rather than in units of hemoglobin concentration directly.
-Therefore, we performed a separate meta-analysis of the results included in the Keats et al. review to obtain shifts in hemoglobin concentration.
+Therefore, we performed a separate meta-analysis of the results included in the [Keats-et-al-2019]_ review to obtain shifts in hemoglobin concentration.
 This meta-analysis is shown below.

 .. image:: iron_meta.png